 When your child is first enrolled in a church school, you must notify the superintendent of your local public school by filing a church school enrollment form.
-You must use the form provided by the local public school superintendent.
 The church school administrator may assist you in obtaining this form.
 This form must be signed by a parent or legal guardian and by the church school administrator.
 There is no requirement to file annually.

 The principal teacher of the church school must keep an attendance register for every school day of the year.